snowball-lv/jpak/README.md

 ## Internals

-The JSON lexer/parser is handwritten and uses `getc` isntead of file-mapping in case we might want to pipe input to the program instead of passing a file.
+The JSON lexer/parser is handwritten and uses `getc` instead of file-mapping in case we might want to pipe input to the program instead of passing a file.

 Input isn't manually buffered and instead I rely on the buffering done by the standard library to be "good enough".
 Uses maximum of 1 `ungetc` which should be safe.

 Endianness isn't considered i.e. only safe to pack/unpack on the same machine.

 Hashmap is also handwritten.
-The packer never removes keys from any map and hence this function is missing from the hasmap implementation.
+The packer never removes keys from any map and hence this function is missing from the hashmap implementation.
 This allowed it to be a bit simpler - by omitting tombstones.

 The TLV type field is 1 byte, length is 4 bytes and the string key is also 4 bytes.
 (Not very compact for lots booleans).